-Your first step should be to type in the domain name into your browser and see the results.
+Your first step should be to type in the domain name in your browser and see the results.
 One of the following four things will happen when you do this:

 A. You see a blank page

 This is usually a good sign.
 It means that the current owner is not utilizing the name.
-If you make him the right offer, you might be able to buy it.
+If you make them the right offer, you might be able to buy it.

 B. You see an existing website